Sexual Assault Nurse Exams through the National TeleNursing Center

 During an examination:

-- NTC nurses offer support and guidance to clinicians on the use of the evidence collection kits.
+- NTC nurses offer support and guidance to clinicians on the use of Massachusetts Sexual Assault Evidence Collection Kits.
 The kits include forms to document a patient’s assault history, their physical exam findings, and provide methods to collect forensic evidence.

 - A local rape crisis advocate is available to provide emotional support to the patient.